 Using effective inventory management software will provide you with up-to-date information concerning the movement of the products through your system at every point from ordering and purchasing raw materials to dispatching and depositing the cash in your bank.
 Through smoother inventory management, you will be able to hold less stock and produce more accurate cash flow analysis reports.

-By adopting a flexible approach to pricing, your business will be better positioned to move inventory through the warehouse and onto the customer’s shelves.
-That equates to a smoother turnover of products, which equals improved cash flow.
-Smart pricing strategies won’t just keep your cash flow worksheet full either; they will release money that your business can use to expand into other products and new markets.
+By adopting a flexible pricing approach, your business will be better positioned to move inventory through the warehouse and onto the customers’ shelves.
+That equates to more efficient turnover of products and improved cash flow.

 As a wholesaler, use minimum order quantities to ensure that your products keep moving from your warehouse shelves into your clients’ outlets.
 The key to success in this area lies in calculating how much differing amounts of products are costing your business by the time they have passed through your supply chain.